snaftaly/FinalProjectC/final_project/README.txt

 	==========
 	In this project we chose to implement the GUI using the MVP design pattern.
 	We will now explain how we implemented the MVP:

-	First of all, we used the MVP loop, as given to us, and implemented the various functions to work with this loop.
+	First of all, we used the MVP loop, as given to us by the instructors, and implemented for each GUI the various functions to work with this loop.
 We added to the loop some minor changes to support error handling when error come from the presenters/views functions.

-	Each GUI, i.e. each state of the program - the different menus GUIs, the world builder, the error message and the the play game, has its view, a presenter, and a start and stop functions.
+	Each GUI, i.e. each state of the program - the different menus GUIs, the world builder, the error message and the the play game, has a view, a presenter, and a start and stop functions.

 	The Views:
 	---------
-	The view for each GUI is implemented by a suitable viewTranslateEvent (VTE) functions, which is responsible for getting the events from the the keyboard/mouse and tranlate them into a logical event suitable for its specific GUI, which will be handled by the presenter.
+	The view for each GUI is implemented by a suitable viewTranslateEvent (VTE) functions, which is responsible for getting the events from the the keyboard/mouse and tranlate them into a logical event suitable for the specific GUI, which will be handled by the presenter.
 	There are several VTE functions that we implemented:
 	- a simple menu VTE - used by the main menu and the choose cat/mouse type GUIs.
-This VTE handles menu GUIs which have a label at the top and regular buttons under it.
-This makes all the GUIs that look this way to be handled by one function.
+This VTE handles menu GUIs which have a label at the top and a number of regular buttons under it.
+This way, all the GUIs that look this way are handled by one general function, which reduces code duplication.
 	- The main menu VTE and the choose animal VTE which calls the simple Menu VTE, with specific data such as the number of buttons in the GUI.
 	- a complex menu VTE - used by the mouse/cat skill and edit/load game and save world GUIs.
 This VTE handles menu GUIs which have a label at the top, a first button which is a value selection button, and all other buttons which are regular.
-This makes all the GUIs that look this way to be handled by one function.
+This way, all the GUIs that look this way are handled by one function, which reduces code duplication.
-	- The world builder VTE - used by the world builder GUI.
+	- The world builder VTE - a specific VTE function used by the world builder GUI.
-	- The error message VTE - used by the error message GUI, which has to labels and only one button.
+	- The error message VTE - a specific VTE function used by the error message GUI, which has to labels and only one button.
-	- The play game VTE - used by the play game GUI.
+	- The play game VTE - a specific VTE function used by the play game GUI.

 	the viewState struct:
 	--------------------